-A user ID should be set for each of your users.
+User IDs should be set for each of your users.
 These should be unchanging and accessible when a user opens the app.
-Something like a username, or a unique identifier from your database is usually a good reference to use.
-We strongly recommend providing this identifier.
-It will allow you to:
+Naming your user IDs correctly from the start is one of the most crucial steps when setting up user IDs.
+We strongly suggest using the Braze standard of UUIDs and GUIDs (detailed below).
+We also strongly recommend providing this identifier as it will allow you to:

 - Track your users across devices and platforms, improving the quality of your behavioral and demographic data.